camac/dora/Readme.md

 Dora's primary purpose is to assist in setting up **DXL Metadata filters** for a Git Repository for an IBM Notes/Domino nsf On-Disk Project.

+> Project is under beta-testing, please do not use this on live databases unless
+> you understand what is happening and are comfortable with it

 This project is only in it's beginning.
-Currently dora is implemented as a Perl script which runs in a bash-like terminal e.g. *Git Bash* on Windows.
+Currently dora is implemented as a Perl script which runs in a bash-like terminal e.g. *Git Bash* on Windows, SourceTree's Terminal or the Mac Terminal

 *note* You can set up DXL Metadata filters manually, so if you don't want to use dora and just want to manually configure the Git Metadata filters yourself please see the [Manually Configuring the DXL Metadata Filters](#manually-configuring-the-dxl-metadata-filters) section below.